kbase/narrative/docs/adrs/0003-bulk-import-ui.md

 * Monitoring the state of those jobs and restarting if necessary.
 * Viewing the results of those jobs.

 Currently, this work is done by users using one cell at a time.
 An App Cell is generated for each desired data file upload, which can be time-consuming and cluttering for Narratives.
-The new design to support bulk operations.
+The new design supports bulk operations.

 ## Author